lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/highlight-search-terms/readme.txt

 Please provide me with a bugreport, suggestion or question if you run into any problems!

+== Upgrade Notice ==

+= 1.3.9.1 =

+FIX no highlighting for terms not inside a P tag.

 == Changelog ==

+= 1.3.9.1 =

+Date 2015-10-13
+Dev time: 1h

+* FIX: Missing terms not wrapped in P tag (reported by zmokin)

 = 1.3.9 =